Favorite Teachers

 homework, so long as I agreed to sit and watch the sun set.

-main deal was a contagious interest in things - especially art and
+interest for things - especially art and history in my memory.

-history in my memory.
-Every week he'd take us to the Kunstmuseum
+week he'd take us to the Kunstmuseum (Art Museum) in Basel.

-(Art Museum) in Basel.
-We'd go to one or two rooms and just look
+go to one or two rooms and just look at the paintings really

 Kevin O'Connor